-The Integration view is also the Integration Hub (commonly referred to as iHub) interface, in which you create the necessary processes and configuration to integrate GAAP with third-party resources, connecting the GAAP callflow engine to a customer's back-end web services and databases.
+The Integration view is also the Integration Hub (commonly referred to as iHub) interface, in which you create the necessary processes and configuration to integrate Genesys Intelligent Automation with third-party resources, connecting the Intelligent Automation callflow engine to a customer's back-end web services and databases.

-Before iHub, custom-defined web service wrappers were used to bridge the gap between GAAP and the user's system.
-These wrappers took considerable time and knowledge, and created separate code artifacts that needed to be supported and maintained throughout the lifetime of the project. iHub provides the interface for a user to easily create these wrappers, while looking after internal details itself.
+Before iHub, custom-defined web service wrappers were used to bridge the gap between Genesys Intelligent Automation and the user's system.
+These wrappers took considerable time and knowledge, and created separate code artifacts that needed to be supported and maintained throughout the lifetime of the project. iHub provides the interface for a user to easily create these wrappers, called Processes, while looking after internal details itself.
+The Process is then incorporated into callflows through the Interceptor block.

 This section provides an overall description of iHub and its integration capabilities, and the terminology used with it.
-To use iHub to integrate GAAP and its customers, refer to Integrating GAAP and Customer Environments.
+To use iHub to integrate Intelligent Automation and its customers, refer to Integrating Intelligent Automation and Customer Environments.